 English Language Co-teacher

-4) Increasing community member involvement in student learning and/or school improvement
+4) Increasing community members involvement in student learning and/or school improvement.

 Volunteers participate in a range of activities that include, but are not limited to, the following:

 • Co-teaching and potentially assisting in the implementation of student-centered teaching methodologies

 • Formulating and preparing joint lesson plans with colleagues

 • Preparing interactive teaching aids, games, and classroom materials

 • Developing English language-centered extracurricular activities such as drama clubs, English clubs, and summer camps

 • Sharing information about American traditions and culture with students and colleagues

 • Taking part in school events and events connected with North Macedonia’s traditions

 • Assisting teachers in the process of inclusion of children with special needs in the classroom